hapax/hapax.github.io/assets/simple-physics.md

 Surprisingly, the answer is still none!
 As we'll see below, high school math and some simple physics hacks are sufficient to solve these problems *quantitatively*.
+The goal of this post is to share a few of these hacks and convince you of their awesome power.

 I'm a string theorist, so by necessity a user (and abuser!) of advanced mathematics.